Chocolate Day

 How to Celebrate

-• Share your favorite guac pic online with friends
+• Share your favorite American beer online and tag the brewery

 Pulse Check